Johannes613/redat-smart-livestock/README.md

    Understanding raw biometric data can be overwhelming for traditional farmers.
 REDAT employs **Gemini 3.5 Flash** to act as a 24/7 personalized veterinary assistant.
 The generative AI constantly monitors the ML predictions, local weather, and herd context, translating complex veterinary warnings into friendly, instant, and highly actionable advisory notes in both Arabic and English.
 Farmers can even chat naturally with the AI to ask questions about their herd's well-being.

 4. **Cooperative Geolocation Network**
    REDAT goes beyond individual herd management by introducing community-driven security.
 The platform includes an interactive, shared map where farmers can drop real-time pins to alert their community.
-Whether it's marking a newly discovered lush grazing area, warning neighbors about a loose wire hazard, confirming water well statuses, or broadcasting local disease outbreaks, REDAT fosters a safer, collaborative agricultural network across the desert.
+Whether it's marking a newly discovered lush grazing area, warning neighbors about a loose wire hazard, confirming water well statuses, or broadcasting local disease outbreaks, REDAT fosters a safer, collaborative agricultural network across the Al Qua'a community.

 ---